Updated Oct/Nov 2021 for the 2021-2022 winter season.

-Two good dedicated touring packs in this size range are the Deuter Freerider Pro 34 + 10, Mammut Nirvana 35 and Ortovox Haute Route 40 and 38 S and two good lightweight mountaineering packs that work well for ski touring are the Deuter Guide Lite 32+ and Ortovox Trad 35, and Mammut Trion Light 38.
+Four good dedicated touring packs in this size range are the Deuter Freerider Pro 34 + 10, Mammut Nirvana 35 and Ortovox Haute Route 40 and 38 S. Three good lightweight mountaineering packs that work well for ski touring are the Deuter Guide Lite 30+, Ortovox Trad 35, and Mammut Trion Light 38.
 All these packs are well designed and big enough for multi-day hut tours – each offering slightly different features depending on what range of activities you plan to use the sac for.

 AVALANCHE AIRBAG RUCSACS

 Avalanche airbag rucsacs have become much more popular in recent years, especially amongst off piste and freeride skiers.
-An increasing number of ski tourers have begun using them too, but the uptake in this group has been slower – not least because they add extra weight to your pack.
-However there are new, lighter avalanche airbag packs available now, that only weigh about 2kg – making them much more suitable for ski touring.
+More ski tourers are now using them too, but the uptake in this group has been slower – not least because they add extra weight to your pack.
+The latest designs are getting lighter though, with a number of touring sized packs now available around the 2.5kg mark.